 [Estimated time to read: 3 minutes or while you download an account opening form]

-Offshore banking has managed to attract a bad name, particularly in recent years, as the rich and famous drag it through the mud with their tax evading antics.
+However, offshore banking has managed to attract a bad name, particularly in recent years, as the rich and famous drag it through the mud with their tax evading antics.

 Myth 1 – People only use offshore banks to evade tax

 Where there has been a high profile case of tax evasion, more often than not, a big deal will be made out of the fact the cash was sheltered in an offshore location.

 Myth 2 – Offshore banks are based in far flung dodgy corners of the world